 The run from (2) to (i) is taken from the assumption on x.
-The run from (i) to (ii) is because the run in (\clubsuit) goes from the red node to leaf port 2 in state p.
+The run from (i) to (ii) is because the run in ( $\clubsuit$ ) goes from the red node to leaf port 2 in state p.
 In particular, the run from (i) to (ii) implies that which in turn yields the run from (ii) to (iii).
-The run from (1) to (iii) shows which contradicts ().

-Proof of the Rotation Lemma.
-To prove the Rotation Lemma, let ρ , ρ' be port-to-port runs in the two patterns from the statement of the Rotation Lemma, respectively, which have equivalent source configurations.
+The run from (1) to (iii) shows from the statement of the Rotation Lemma, respectively, which have equivalent source configurations.
 To prove equivalence, we need to show that target configurations are equivalent.
 Let q be the state in the source configuration of the two runs.
 We consider two cases depending on the source port.

 1. The runs begin in a leaf port.
 The cases of leaf port 1 and 3 are symmetric, see we ignore the case of leaf port 3.
 Suppose that the automaton starts in leaf port 1 or 2.
-Let us see what happens in the pattern t_2 if we start in leaf port 1 in state q.
+Let us see what happens in the pattern $t_2$ if we start in leaf port 1 in state q.
 There are three cases to consider:

-In the first case, we use Lemma 7.9 to show that both ρ and ρ' end in the root port (and in the same state).
-In the second case, we use Lemma 7.11 to show that both ρ and ρ' end in leaf port i+1 (and in the same state).
+In the first case, we use Lemma 7.9 to show that both $\rho$ and $\rho'$ end in the root port (and in the same state).
+In the second case, we use Lemma 7.11 to show that both $\rho$ and $\rho'$ end in leaf port i + 1 (and in the same state).
 In the third case, we conclude that for every homogeneous pattern, if the automaton begins in state q in a leaf port, then it will return to the same port (in some fixed state) or never visit any other ports (and have the same behaviour among accept / reject / loop).
 Here is the picture:

 2. The runs begin in the root port.
-Consider three cases for what happens if the automaton starts in the roof of t_2 in state q:
+Consider three cases for what happens if the automaton starts in the roof of $t_2$ in state q:

-For the first case, we use Lemma 7.9 to prove that both ρ and ρ' will end in leaf port 1.
+For the first case, we use Lemma 7.9 to prove that both $\rho$ and $\rho'$ will end in leaf port 1.
 A symmetric reasoning is applied in the second case, with the target being leaf port 3.
 The third case is dealt with the same way as in the previous item.

 Problem 73.
-Consider trees over an alphabet Σ containing two letters 0, 1 of arity zero, one letter \neg of arity one and two letters \lor , \land of arity two.
+Consider trees over an alphabet $\Sigma$ containing two letters 0, 1 of arity zero, one letter $\neg$ of arity one and two letters $\lor$ , $\land$ of arity two.
 Let T be the trees over the above alphabet which evaluate to value 1 under the standard semantics of boolean expressions.
 Show a tree-walking automaton that recognizes T.